saibotsivad/simple-crud-demo/README.md

 	but I want to make them validate incoming data using JSON Schema, and stuff like that.
 Pretty simple stuff though, just a demo.
+* This should have a better readme, so that you can know what to do with it, and how to set it up.

 ## setup